 Financial Assistance Available through the College

 The Moody College of Communication and each academic unit have a large number of scholarships that are awarded annually.
-Students interested in receiving one of these scholarships should apply online early in the spring semester for scholarships to be awarded the following academic year.
 More information about college scholarships is available on the Moody College's website, and from the Student Advising Office.

 The Student Advising Office, in collaboration with the academic departments, oversees all advising in the college.
-To allow in-depth advising on specific programs of study, courses, and career choices in the major, each student is assigned an adviser.
-Students should meet with their advisers to select courses appropriate to the degree and to ensure that all degree requirements are met.
-In addition, students should consult their advisers for assistance in preparing for graduation.
+To allow in-depth advising on specific programs of study and courses in the major, each student is assigned an advisor.
+Students should meet with their advisors to select courses appropriate to the degree and to ensure that all degree requirements are met.
+In addition, students should consult their advisors for assistance in preparing for graduation.

 Moody College Career Center provides a variety of career development and job/internship search assistance programs for students and alumni.
 The University makes no promise to secure employment for each graduate.

-Communication Council represents all undergraduate communication students and sponsors college-wide programs such as Communication Week and Senior Celebration as well as other events throughout the year.
+Communication Council represents all undergraduate communication students and sponsors college-wide programs and events throughout the year.